daveygit2050/qwazzock/README.md

 Create a route to localhost:5000 using a hostname included in the SSL certificate.

 Instruct players to navigate to the site's root address (e.g. https://qwazzock.randall.lol).
-They can then enter their name and buzz when ready.
+They can then enter their name, team name and buzz when they know the answer.
+Note that players to be on the same team, their team names must match exactly (including case).

-As an admin, you can then navigate to the `/admin` path (e.g. https://qwazzock.randall.lol/admin) in order to see who has buzzed first.
-You can use the `pass` button to clear the hotseat and allow another player to answer, or to move on to the next question.
+As a host, you can then navigate to the `/host` path (e.g. https://qwazzock.randall.lol/host) in order to see who has buzzed first and to mark their answer.
+You can respond with the following:

+- `pass` can be used when no one wants to buzz in who still can, as they don't know the answer.
+It clears the hotseat if occupied (e.g if someone buzzed accidentally), and any locked out teams become unlocked.
+- `right` clears the hotseat, any locked out teams and awards the team a point.
+- `wrong` places the team who answered onto a "locked out" list, preventing them from buzzing in until the current question completed.

 ### Routing